 The cardiologist subsequently after the first patient encounter sends a “request for participation” to a dietician and physical therapist (who are not known to the PCP).

-Upon the next review of the care plan by the PCP she would be aware of the new care team members and how their actions and contributions affect the patients plan and progression of their care.
+Upon the next review of the care plan the PCP becomes aware of the new care team members and how their actions and contributions affect the patients plan and progression of their care.
 The awareness is supported by automatic discovery of new care team members by the system.

-Specification
+5.2.6.3 Specification